c4tom/DreamDevBox/docs/getting-started/change-container-versions.rst

 Change PHP version
 ------------------

-Stop the Devilbox
+Stop the DreamDevBox
 ^^^^^^^^^^^^^^^^^

-Shut down the Devilbox in case it is still running:
+Shut down the DreamDevBox in case it is still running:

 .. code-block:: bash

-   # Navigate to the Devilbox directory
+   # Navigate to the DreamDevBox directory
    host> cd path/to/devilbox

    # Stop all container